abhisaha1/chatprototype/README.md

 }
 ```
 ### Incomplete Tasks
-**The third column, but made sure the data reaches the third column**.
+- The third column, but made sure the data reaches the third column**.
-**Didnt take care of fonts**
+- Didnt take care of fonts**
-**Couple of colors might look a bit differemt**
+- Couple of colors might look a bit differemt**

 ### Confusing points
--To export the assets, it would have been nice if the assets were named with extension .png.
+- To export the assets, it would have been nice if the assets were named with extension .png.
 Saves a bit of time for exporting
--The sample data had no info about the contact list.
+- The sample data had no info about the contact list.
 Linking the contact list with the threads was easy but I found the data to be unorganised.

 ### Running the app
 ```